NASA-AMMOS/MMGIS/docs/pages/Configure/Tabs/Panels/Panels_Tab.md

 ### Regular Image

 A standard image.
 Simply provide a url.
 If a name is not set, the file name is used instead.

+### Document

+Current only .pdf files are supported here.

 ### Radargram